Common Questions

 Is a Collaborative Divorce less expensive than a traditional Divorce?

-The cost of other helping professionals on your team will also affect your total expenses.
+A Collaborative Divorce may be less expensive but not necessarily.
+The total cost of a Collaborative Divorce depends on a number of factors which include the difficulty and number of issues to be resolved, your attorney’s hourly rate, the fee of the paralegal, the costs of getting the necessary data or information, and amount of time your attorney and other professionals need to spend on the case.
+It is reasonable to expect the billing policies to be confirmed in writing, along with additional costs which include court costs (e.g. filing fees or judgment fees), office costs (e.g. copying, long distance telephone calls, postage, etc.), time spent with you in conference, preparation for conferences, telephone calls, and document production.
+The cost of other professionals on your team will also affect your total expenses.
 These could include your divorce coach, a child specialist, or your neutral financial specialist.
 In addition, there may be appraisals, actuarial analysis, or other experts to help analyze the case.
-Often these costs end in a total savings for you, as unresolved differences add to time and money costs for the (often more expensive) professionals, such as the lawyers.
+Often these costs end in a total savings for you, as unresolved differences that are not necessarily law related, add to time and money costs for the (often more expensive) professional, such as the lawyers.

 How do I find a Collaborative attorney for my spouse?